Willamette River

 The river is open to fishing all year for trout, hatchery Chinook salmon, hatchery steelhead and wild steelhead over 24 inches.

-MIDDLE FORK WILLAMETTE RIVER: Trout, steelhead
+MIDDLE FORK WILLAMETTE RIVER: Trout, steelhead, Chinook

 A Columbia River Basin Endorsement is required for anglers targeting salmon and steelhead.